Megabus (Europe): Formation

-In 2006, the London to Manchester route was extended to Preston, with some journeys extended to Blackpool or Lancaster.
+From 16 February 2006, a slower Citylink service between Dundee, Perth and Glasgow became available to book through the Megabus website, restoring Perth bus station to the Megabus network.
+The same day of the Citylink service modifications, the London to Manchester route was extended to Preston, with certain journeys extended further to Blackpool or Lancaster.
 This coincided with the loss of National Express work at Preston depot.
 The extensions to Blackpool and Lancaster were short lived, and were withdrawn in February 2006, citing low passenger numbers.